israelmendez232/gcp-data-lake-analytics/README.md

 ## 3. ETL, Data Lake and Data Warehouse

 ### 3.1 ETL
+The code is on `./app` folder.
+It's ran on:
+- **Docker:** to configure the envoiroment and to run the code with the dev cloud resources to test it;
+- **ETL:** which is separated in each zone;
+  - `raw_zone`: Code that collects the JSON from the [Bitfinex API v2](https://docs.bitfinex.com/docs/introduction) and saves on [Cloud Storage](https://cloud.google.com/storage?hl=pt-br);
+  - `trusted_zone`: Transform the JSON on a structured format and saves on [Cloud Storage](https://cloud.google.com/storage?hl=pt-br), in .parquet.
+Partitioning by day;
+  - `analytics_zone`: Collects the last partition on `trusted` and run a few technical analysis calculations by each data to provide a more analytical view.

 ### 3.2 Data Lake
 The objective here is to divide the data lake in zones to avoid repeating code and provide a better envoiroment for data quality.
 1. **Raw:** Receive the raw data, such as .json or .csv - No transformation and neighter a partition now
 1. **Trusted:** Retreive the data in raw, transform in a structured format and encoded in .parquet - Partition by date
 1. **Analytics:** Get the data in trusted, run all the complex aggregations and main tables, without the need for partitioning, for consumption of the final user.
+In analytics we will have the more complex calculations such as data marts and OLAPs cubes.

 Here is a table to explain better:
 | **Zones** | **File**          | **Partition** | **Source**            |